Dyspepsia, also known as indigestion, is a term that describes discomfort or pain in the upper abdomen. It is not a disease.

 The following symptoms of dyspepsia are also common:

-- Jaundice (yellow coloring of eyes and skin)
+- yellow coloring in the eyes and skin

-- Chest pain radiation to the jaw, arm or neck
+- chest pain that spreads to the jaw, arm, or neck

 Common causes of indigestion include: